aronpetko/integral/README.md

 ```

 ## Rating
-Integral is estimated to be around 2830 [CCRL](https://www.computerchess.org.uk/ccrl/) Blitz.
-Unfortunately, there is no accurate way to translate chess engine ratings to human ratings.
-A very rough estimate would be that Integral is near-superhuman level.
+Integral is estimated to be around 3050 [CCRL](https://www.computerchess.org.uk/ccrl/) Blitz, which puts it at a super-human level.